-Most clinical psychologists develop expertise in specific areas, or practice in sub-specialisations of clinical psychology.
+Most clinical psychologists develop expertise in specific areas of clinical psychology.
 They provide a wide range of psychological services to individuals across the lifespan and for mental health conditions that range from mild to severe and complex.

 In addition to professional practice, clinical psychologists may be involved in research, teaching and supervision, program development and evaluation, public policy and other activities that promote psychological health in individuals, families, groups, and organisations.

 Clinical psychologists have skills in the following areas:

 Clinical psychologists have training in the assessment and diagnosis of major mental illnesses and psychological problems.
 Through their training, clinical psychologists are qualified to provide expert opinion in clinical and compensation areas.